filipljung/TicTacToe/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- make it more like a game and maybe player 1 & 2
+- make it nice with a board behind it
-- make a leaderboard so that you can see people answers all over the world
+- make a leaderboard so that you can see peoples wins

 To do:
-- more questions
+- more friendly and just with a click to put X or O on the Board
-- animations that show a picture of the right answer
+- maybe little more animated with the Cirle and X, and the board itself

 ## Acknowledgements